 Freedom (Featuring Kendrick Lamar)

-.
+[Tweet “I had my ups and down but I always find the inner strength to pull myself up”].
 Who other than Kendrick Lamar can you imagine on such a powerful track enriched with feelings of revolution and progression.
 It’s a modern day fight song so to speak.

 The interesting opening and the intriguing way that Beyoncé says “6 inch heels” in a sultry low octave gets you from the beginning.
 This is the official “I’m that b***h” anthem for 2016.
 While I personally wont be throwing on anybody’s 6-inch heels, I’ll definitely be walking in the club, the office, meeting and everywhere else my presence needs to be felt like it’s nobody’s business.